bureaucratschoice/onpremchat/README.md

 # How to configure it?

-* LLM specific configuration is done via config/config.yml.
+* Configuration is done via environment variable.
 Default config loads a german fine tuned llm.
-* Container specific configuration is done via docker-compose.yml.

 # How to use it?

 * docker-compose up
 * By default, service is available under localhost:8000.
+* A frontend to chat with the llm is available under localhost:8000/chat
 * To learn about the api and try things out, connect to localhost:8000/docs

 # How to use it secure?